Dr Anna Muggeridge

 Teaching Interests

-Anna teaches on a range of modules on nineteenth and twentieth century British history, as well as study skills and research methods modules.
-She teaches the following courses on the BA History course:
+Anna has taught on a range of modules on nineteenth and twentieth century British history, as well as study skills and research methods modules.
+On the BA History course, she currently teaches HIST 3122: Gender, Sexuality and Welfare: The Body in History and supervises dissertation students.

 Research Interests

-Anna’s research interests are broadly in the history of women’s political activism and she’s currently working on three projects on this theme.
+Anna’s research interests are broadly in the history of women’s political activism.
+Her main focus at present is her FLF, .

-With Dr Ruth Davidson (QMUL), Dr Lyndsey Jenkins (Oxford) and Farah Hussain (QMUL), Anna is working on two edited collections exploring women and politics in Britain after 1945.
-The first is a special edition of Women’s History Review, which examines women’s activism in extra-parliamentary organisations after the Second World War.
-The second is Women, Politics and Power, 1945—1997 currently under contract with Oxford University Press, which will offer a new perspective on women’s participation in formal politics in this period.
+With Dr Ruth Davidson (IHR), Dr Lyndsey Jenkins (Oxford) and Farah Hussain (QMUL), Anna is co-editing Women, Politics and Power, 1945—1997 forthcoming with Oxford University Press, which will offer a new perspective on women’s participation in formal politics in this period.

-While working as an Associate Lecturer between 2020 and 2022, Anna was a Research Fellow on the project ‘Privilege, politics, pragmatism: Lady Denman and the women’s movement, 1914–1954’, funded by the Leverhulme Trust, with Professor Maggie Andrews.
-She was awarded an Early Career Fellowship by the Royal Historical Society, for a project on early women city councillors in Worcester.
+From 2023 to 2024, she worked on an AHRC Funded Network, ‘Agency and Advocacy: Locating Women’s Grassroots Activism in England and Ireland, 1918 to the present’ (with colleagues from LSBU and the University of Kent), and, while a working as an Associate Lecturer between 2020 and 2022, Anna was a Research Fellow on the project ‘Privilege, politics, pragmatism: Lady Denman and the women’s movement, 1914–1954’, funded by the Leverhulme Trust, with Professor Maggie Andrews.

 Anna is committed to public engagement, drawing on her experience of employment in the heritage sector, and she’s previously worked with BBC Radio 4 and History West Midlands to produce short films and podcasts based on her research.
-She regularly deliver talks to the public based on her research: recently, she’s spoken at the Black Country Living Museum, the Hay Festival, the National Memorial Arboretum and Tudor House Museum.
+She regularly delivers talks to the public based on her research: recently, she’s spoken at the Black Country Living Museum, the Hay Festival, the National Memorial Arboretum and several museums in Worcester, and has given expert commentary to local and national radio.

 Recent Publications